ParthDande/Chat_With_Socrates/README.md

 they user will give request and the output is displayed on the stremlit app.
 Role of the system is to be Socrates
 Role of the user is to ask prompt.
+Also use our own api key which has credits available